How to create a social media calendar for your schoolJuly 24, 2021

 Social scheduling software

-Finally, you’ve got the option of using a dedicated software to plan and schedule your social media content.
-Keep in mind that this will have the best functionality, but may also carry a price tag.
+Finally, you’ve got the option of using dedicated software to plan and schedule your social media content.
+Keep in mind that software will certainly have the best functionality, but may also carry a hefty price tag.
 Depending on your marketing budget and how dedicated your social media strategy is, this may or may not be possible for your school.

-Popular social scheduling programs include Hootsuite, Buffer and Zoho Social.
+Some examples of social media calendar software include Hootsuite, Buffer and Zoho Social.
 All of these do have free plans, but they lack the ability to schedule more than a few posts at a time.
-This at least means you can give ‘em a try before you commit to buying.
+This at least means you can give them a try before you commit to buying.

-- anyone looking for a responsive calendar view of their content
+- You’re looking for a responsive calendar view of all of your content.

-Whatever program or tool you select, there are a bunch of adaptable options out there for creating a killer social media calendar.
-Armed with your pick, you’ll be able to see which posts you have on the horizon in a logical, organised format that maximises efficiency within your team.
+Whatever program or tool you select, there are plenty of adaptable options out there for creating a killer social media calendar.
+Armed with your pick, you’ll be able to see your upcoming posts in a logical, organised format that maximises efficiency within your team.